davidosomething/per-post-scripts-and-styles/readme.txt

 Tested up to: 3.2.1
 Stable tag: 1.0.1

-Properly and safely add specific scripts and stylesheets to posts, pages, and custom post types.
+Properly and safely add specific Javascript and CSS stylesheets to single posts, pages, and custom post types.

 == Description ==

-Property and safely add specific scripts and stylesheets to posts, pages, and custom post types.
+Properly and safely add specific Javascript and CSS stylesheets to single posts, pages, and custom post types.

 **Features:**

 * Dynamic URLs with `%SITE_URL%` and `%THEME_URL%` variables
 * Script dependency support as well as script duplication checking
-* The option to load scripts in either the header or the footer
+* The option to load scripts in either the header and footer
 * Attach scripts to posts, pages, and custom post types
 * Load attached scripts and styles not just on that post's page, but on the home page or any other page where that post is displayed.

-For complete documentation, visit [philipwalton.com](http://philipwalton.com/2011/09/25/per-post-scripts-styles/)
+For complete documentation, visit [philipwalton.com](http://philipwalton.com/2011/09/25/per-post-scripts-and-styles/)

 == Installation ==